-People are considered to be approaching the end of life when they are likely to die within the next 12 months, although this isn’t always possible to predict.
+People are considered to be approaching the end of life when they are likely to die within the next 12 months, although this is not always possible to predict.
 This includes people whose death is imminent, as well as people who:

-The National Institute for Health and Care Excellence (NICE) produced new guidance in December 2015 on the care of adults in the last two to three days of life.
-This guidance covers how to manage common symptoms, and dignity and respect for the dying person and their relatives and carers.
+The National Institute for Health and Care Excellence (NICE) has published guidance on the care of dying adults in the last days of life.
+This guidance covers how to manage common symptoms, as well as dignity and respect for the dying person, their relatives and carers.

 How do I find out about end of life care services in my area?